subhaviv/sample-s2s-cdk-agent-hcls/README.md

 ### Prerequisites

+The versions below are tested and validated.
+Minor version differences would likely be acceptable.

 - Python 3.12
 - Node.js v20
 - Node Package Manager (npm) v10.8
+- Docker v27.4
 - AWS Account
+- Amazon Nova Sonic is enabled via the [Bedrock model access console](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess)
+- Chrome or Safari browser environment (Firefox is currently not supported)
 - Working microphone and speakers

 ### Deployment

 1. Update the environment variables to point to your Amazon Dynamodb table and your Bedrock Knowledge Base

 Copy `template.env` to a new file `.env` and update the `KNOWLEDGE_BASE_ID` and `DYNAMODB_TABLE_NAME` to your knowledge base ID and your table name.
-For table structure, the tool expects phone_number (S) as the primary key and you can add any other keys you want.
+For table structure, the tool expects `phone_number` (S) as the primary key (assuming telecom call center use case) and you can add any other keys you want. (e.g., "plan", "current_bill", etc.) Ask about those attributes in the chat to find a good

 If you want to bring your own VPC rather than the solution deploying a new VPC for you, specify your VPC ID in `VPC_ID`.

 2. Ensure you are deploying to aws region `us-east-1` since this is the only region that currently supports Amazon Nova Sonic S2S model in Amazon Bedrock.

 3. Run the deployment script to deploy two stacks: Network and S2S.
+Make sure both stacks get deployed.

 `./deploy.sh`